 The purpose of this article is to explain exactly what we’re doing at Aquna Sustainable Murray Cod to continuously improve our environmental performance — and ultimately inspire positive changes across the industry.

-With fish farming considered to be the world’s fastest-growing food production sector, we want to encourage consumers to eat recoverable fish species from fish farm producers who want to be part of the solution.
+With fish farming considered to be the world’s fastest-growing food production sector, we want to encourage consumers to eat a recoverable fish species from fish farm producers who want to be part of the solution.

 Here’s what we’re doing at Aquna to change the fish farming story.